-All houses are secured using a card access system for exterior doors, interior stairwells and elevators.
+All houses are secured using a card access system for exterior doors, interior stairwells, and elevators.
 Students have card access only to the houses to which they are assigned.
-From midnight until 8AM, students can access only their floors, and other floors of the same sex in their house.
+From midnight until 8AM, students can access only their floors and other floors of the same sex in their houses.

 What do I do if I get locked out of my room?

 If you are locked out, please see the Receptionist/Front Desk Assistant located in Hank Ingram House, or contact a Resident Adviser.

 Can I occupy my room over break periods?

 The Vanderbilt housing contract excludes Fall Break, Holiday Break, and Spring Break.
 However, Vanderbilt extends to students the privilege to stay over breaks provided that they register online at the Office of Housing and Residential Education website.
 Prior to each break, a link for Break Stay Registration will be provided in the “Important Information” section on the right side of the screen.